Isabel Dutaud Nagle Lachaise

-Isabel Dutaud Nagle Lachaise (1872–1957) was an American-born, amateur poet, and wife of sculptor Gaston Lachaise active in the early 20th century.
+Isabel Dutaud Nagle Lachaise (1872–1957) was an American-born, amateur poet and draftsman, and wife of sculptor Gaston Lachaise active in the early 20th century.
 Isabel Lachaise was his muse, model, and the primary inspiration for most of his sculptures and drawings.

 Early life and education

 One of four children, Isabel Dutaud Nagle Lachaise was born in Cambridge, Massachusetts, on May 8, 1872, to French-Canadian parents, Joseph Duteau (also Dutaud), born in 1828 in Napierville, Quebec, Canada, and Aurelie Gendron, born in 1831 in Saint-Valentin, Quebec, Canada.
 The couple were married in 1849 in Saint-Valentin.
 Isabel's older sister Adele was born in 1855 in Saint-Alexandre, Quebec.
 In 1860, the family moved to the United States, settling in Danvers, Massachusetts, Joseph working as a brickmaker.
 Isabel's parents died a few months apart from each other in 1907.

 Isabel and Adele were schooled in Paris.
 At the age of 20, Isabel married George B. Nagel (also Nagle), the older brother of her friend Elizabeth (“Daisy”) Nagel, at the Church of the Immaculate Conception in Revere, Massachusetts, and resided in Danvers.
 George was employed as a traveling salesman for an optical goods company.
 They had one son, Edward Nagle (1893–1963), and were divorced in 1916.